 Turmeric, also known as Curcuma Longa, is an exotic plant that originally comes from India, but nowadays it’s also cultivated in other tropical parts of Asia.
 The yellow powder that we know comes from the root of the plant and it has many purposes – medical, culinary and beauty related.
 The plant itself is popular, as well, because of its beautiful flowers and tropical appearance.

-So whenever you need turmeric to add an exotic look to your garden or you want to take advantage of its many unique usages, the Fantastic Gardeners present to you this handy guide on how to take care of this plant.
+So whenever you need turmeric to add an exotic look to your garden or you want to take advantage of its many unique usages, the professionals at Fantastic Gardeners present to you this handy guide on how to take care of this plant.

 Turmeric is the main name of this flowering plant, however all around the world, it’s also called Indian Saffron, Curcuma, Curcumin, and similar.
 It belongs to the ginger family Zingiberaceae and is able to reach around 1 metre in height with rhizomes below the ground.
 The beautiful white flower spikes that it grows are the reason why so many people choose to have Turmeric in their gardens even if they don’t need it for anything else.